CheesecakeLabs/Stellar-Asset-Sandbox/README.md

 # Cheesecake Stellar Token Factory - V2

-Cheesecake Stellar Token Factory - V2 is a multifaceted system, designed to enable the creation, management, and trading of Stellar-based tokens.
+Cheesecake Stellar Token Factory - V2 is a multifaceted system, designed to enable the creation, management of Stellar-based tokens.
 The version 2 architecture leverages a blend of cutting-edge technologies to offer a scalable, secure, and user-friendly solution.

 ## Components